neondatabase-labs/pgpi/README.md

 %
 ```

-Back in the first terminal, we can see what bytes got exchanged:
+Back in the first terminal, see what bytes got exchanged:

 ```text
 % ./pgpi